matrix-org/matrix-spec-proposals/drafts/core_model.rst

 graph.
 The payload of the event is the replacement value for the particular section of state being updated.

-State events must also include a `state_key` metadata field, which in conjunction with the type field defines the section of state that is to be updated.
+State events must also include a `state_key` metadata field.
+The pair of fields type and state_key uniquely defines the section of state that is to be updated.

 State Resolution
 ~~~~~~~~~~~~~~~~